 Where do hair plugs for women stand as potential treatments for hair loss in the extensive list of current remedies?
 Perhaps at the bottom of the list.

-For surgical treatments, both FUT hair transplants and hair plugs for women should be eliminated entirely from the selection process.
+For surgical treatments, leave out both FUT hair transplants and hair plugs for women.
+There are far betetr techniques to consider.
 FUE hair transplants are more efficient modernized versions of hair plugs for women.

 Alternative Solutions To Hair Plugs For Women